A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 Finally, in order to bring the external projector in eq.~(\ref{EQ:fermionlinerewritten}) into a form analogous to eq.~(\ref{EQ:SFLtrace1}) with the tensor product of external spinors given by eq.~(\ref{EQ:TPextsps2}), the following defining property of the on-shell projection operators, valid for $p^2=m^2$ in D dimensions, can be used:

-where $f =\pm 1$ depending on whether ${\hat P}_{on}$ is associated with a $u$-type or $v$-type spinor.
-Notice also that such an identity has a continuous limit at $m \rightarrow 0$, despite the superficial appearance of the singular $\frac{1}{m}$ factor which does prevent setting $m=0$ directly in eq.(\ref{EQ:onshellprojectorID}).
-Such an alternative perspective thus helps to explain the choice made in eq.~\eqref{EQ:TPextsps2} where the polarization projection operators were placed inside the on-shell projection operators.~\\
+where $\lambda_f =\pm 1$ depending on whether ${\hat P}_{on}$ is associated with a $u$-type or $v$-type spinor.
+Notice also that such an identity has a continuous limit at $m \rightarrow 0$, despite the superficial appearance of the singular $1/m$ factor which does prevent setting $m=0$ directly in eq.(\ref{EQ:onshellprojectorID}).
+Such an alternative perspective thus helps to explain the choice made in eq.~\eqref{EQ:TPextsps2} where the polarization projection operators, especially those with Dirac matrices contracted with the Levi-Civita tensor, were placed \textit{inside} the on-shell projection operators.~\\

 We thus achieved what we aimed at in this subsection.
-We found an alternative formulation of pole-subtracted finite amplitudes which helps to prove the following claim: despite the fact that usage of the polarization projectors defined in section~\ref{SEC:Prescription} results in helicity amplitudes different from those in CDR, replacing all CDR-regularized external polarization states of $\hat{\mathcal{A}}_{\mathrm{CDR}}(\epsilon)$ in eq.~(\ref{EQ:AmpPoleFactorization}) by their counterparts given in terms of momentum basis representations constructed in section~\ref{SEC:Prescription} still results in the same RS-independent finite remainder, where all poles are chosen to be subtracted by the same factorized (singular) coefficients given in CDR, without appealing to Lorentz tensor decomposition representations of $\hat{\mathcal{A}}_{\mathrm{CDR}}(\epsilon)$.
+We found an alternative formulation of pole-subtracted finite amplitudes which helps to prove the following claim: despite the fact that usage of the polarization projectors defined in and manipulated according to section~\ref{SEC:Prescription} results in (bare) helicity amplitudes different from those in CDR (or HV), replacing all CDR-regularized external polarization states of $\hat{\mathcal{A}}_{\mathrm{CDR}}(\epsilon)$ in eq.~(\ref{EQ:AmpPoleFactorization}) by their counterparts given in terms of momentum basis representations constructed in section~\ref{SEC:Prescription} still results in the same RS-independent finite remainder, where all poles are chosen to be subtracted by the same factorized (singular) coefficients given in CDR, without appealing to Lorentz tensor decomposition representations of $\hat{\mathcal{A}}_{\mathrm{CDR}}(\epsilon)$.
 The validity of this statement is not confined to one-loop or next-to-leading order (NLO) corrections to a Born-level scattering amplitude, but holds as long as the amplitude-level factorization formula sketched in eq.~(\ref{EQ:AmpPoleFactorization}) holds in CDR.
+Since the 4-dimensional limit of the properly defined IR-subtracted finite remainder of a renormalized virtual amplitude should remain the same in different variants of unitary dimensional regularization schemes, the aforementioned equivalence carries out automatically to other unitary dimensional schemes as well, in particular the HV scheme.